pingcap/docs-cn/how-to/deploy/orchestrated/offline-ansible.md

 ## Step 4: Download TiDB Ansible and TiDB packages on the download machine

-1. Install Ansible on the download machine.
+1. Install TiDB Ansible on the download machine.

     Use the following method to install Ansible online on the download machine installed with the CentOS 7 system.
-After Ansible is installed, you can view the version using `ansible --version`.
+After TiDB Ansible is installed, you can view the version using `ansible --version`.

     {{< copyable "shell-root" >}}